calee14/quake-watch/README.md

 - &nbsp;&nbsp;&nbsp;&nbsp; One of the most important problems to avoid in machine learning is overfitting.
 When testing the model I realized that the accuracy on the training data and the test data would be above ninety-eight percent.
-This realization was surprising and fantastic at first, but when I entered some of my own values into the model the outputs wasn’t what I expected.
+This realization was surprising and fantastic at first, but when I entered some of my own values into the model the outputs weren’t what I expected.
 The values that were outputted where very close to each other.
 At first I thought it was a scaling issue and that the model was outputting the values based off the lowest and highest values, but the model still had the same relative values.
 The outputs with scaling didn’t match the values that of the outputs of the test data at all.
 - &nbsp;&nbsp;&nbsp;&nbsp; Choosing the data is almost as important as choosing the right model.
-In my dataset, I have a date represented as a timestamp and I feed it into the timestamp.
+In my dataset, I have a date represented as a timestamp and I would feed it into the timestamp/model.
 Through extensive testing I learned that the timestamp didn’t have much effect on the training.
 I would enter a timestamp number and run it into the model.
 The model would output the same value every time meaning there must be something wrong with the data.
 I kept experimenting and I found out that the